 - Dark chocolate peanut butter cookies (Classic peanut blossoms get a makeover!)

 - Chocolate stout cake with mascarpone (An impressive dessert that is so easy to make.)

 - 1 tablespoon granulated sugar

 - 1/2 teaspoon fine sea salt

 - 1 3/4 cups (235 g) all purpose flour

 - 2 1/2 teaspoons unsweetened cocoa powder

-- In the bowl of your electric mixer or a regular mixing bowl, beat the egg with the sugar and salt until fluffy, about a minute.
-Add a few tablespoons of the flour and whisk it in.
-You want to do this so that the egg is well incorporated and you get a nice thick paste, which is the base for further additions of flour and milk.
+- In the bowl of your electric mixer or a regular mixing bowl, beat the egg with sugar and salt until fluffy, about a minute.
+Whisk in a few tablespoons of flour to get a smooth batter.

 - Whisk in 1/3 of the milk.
 Add 1/3 of the flour.
 Repeat until you've added all.
 Mix well after each addition.
-Doing this in a few steps, slowly, rather than throwing it all in, is going to make your batter smooth, like a soup and your crepes perfect.
+This will give you the smoothest, lump free batter.

 - Lastly whisk in the cocoa powder and ground coffee.
 Set aside.